fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 The buttons have a change handler that currently only prints the string associated with the clicked button to the console.

-We decide to implement the filter functionality by storing <i>the value of the filter</i> in the redux store in addition to the notes themselves.
-The state of the store should look like this after making these changes:
+In the following section, we will implement filtering by storing both the notes as well as <i>the value of the filter</i> in the redux store.
+When we are finished, we would like the state of the store to look like this:

 ```js
 {